gslin/twitter2facebook/README.md

 Sync Twitter's timeline to Facebook's without Facebook API by posting to `mbasic.facebook.com`.

-This project is developed and tested in Ubuntu 18.04 only.
+This project is developed and tested in Ubuntu 20.04 now.

 # Pre-installation

 Install these packages first:

-* chromium-browser
+* firefox-esr
-* chromium-chromedriver
+* firefox-esr-geckodriver

-And create symbolic link for chromedriver:

-    sudo ln -s /usr/lib/chromium-browser/chromedriver /usr/bin/chromedriver
+In Ubuntu you may need to install via https://launchpad.net/~mozillateam/+archive/ubuntu/ppa this PPA repository.

 # Login Facebook

-For local/desktop server, you can just open the browser and login Facebook.
 For remote server (e.g. VPS), you may install `tightvncserver` and `icewm` to setup a VNC server:

     tightvncserver -depth 24 -geometry 1366x768